-Join our sister company La Bicicleta Verde for 3 hour walking adventure around the city.
+Join us for a 3 hour walking adventure around the city.
 We visit and chat about the architecture, side streets, and both the political and cultural destinations.
 We explain all the blank spaces you may have left of Santiago.
 You will learn why there are so many street dogs, what it means to be Chilean and why Coffee is only enjoyable served by a half naked lady!
 All this along with a graffiti trip, discovering Plaza De Armas and visiting the famous La Moneda presidential Palace + more!
 This tour will help you understand our unconditional love for this city.

 Why take THIS tour, why take this tour with US?
 Do you want a tour that offers a complete personal experience and works around your time schedule?
 The Wally team will ensure the ultimate tour just for you.
 Our goal is to see sights unreachable by bus and offer guides that have more personality and passion that over rehearsed information.
 On average our Wally’s stay with us for over a year, demonstrating their enjoyment of giving the tours and meeting you guys!
 This tour is knowledge meets passion all compacted into a local (dare I say funny) guide.
 It is no wonder that we are TripAdvisors #1 walking tour in STGO.
 TripAdvisor user Tahnas from described this tour as a “great way to see and learn about Santiago’s political & cultural history in a relaxed and cool way.”
 Choose your tour (English or Spanish?)

-Start LocationLa Bicicleta Verde Office.
-Loreto 6, Recoleta, Santiago
+- Start LocationLa Bicicleta Verde Office - Our Sister Company, Loreto 6, Recoleta, Santiago

 The meeting point is central and easy to find, all you need to do is find La Bicicleta Verde on google maps.
 We then head around the corner to Bellas Artes where you will see some of Santiago’s most symbolic street art.
 There is a great story and meaning behind this art piece that you’ll be intrigued to learn about it.
 We then venture through the bustling streets together (don’t worry we won’t leave anyone behind).
 A few stops before we hit up Plaza De Armas where you will learn more about the street dogs and what makes Santiago tick.